-I am Angela Campano Certified Happy Birth Ways Childbirth Educator and a DONA Certified Birth Doula.
-I am a mother of 3 amazing children.
+I am a mother of 3 amazing children and a wife to Tony.
 I was born to Colombian, South American parents in Miami, Florida.
 Though my upbringing was tough and challenging I managed to survive and thrive.
 Growing up without proper loving support has made me an empathetic, honest and loving person.
-I love painting, upcycling, healing my family of aliments, volunteering, dancing, singing and nature.
+I love painting, up-cycling, healing my family of aliments, volunteering, dancing, singing and nature.
 After working in a business where I made good money but had little self-fulfillment, I discovered my talent for healing.
 I started with myself.
 I had terrible acne when I was 26.
 I had no clue why?
 Everywhere I went led to expensive dead ends.
 I left my job and started classes to acquire my Facial Specialist license.
 Helping to figure out a natural cure for my acne and helping others improve theirs was exhilarating.
 I loved finding out more natural ways of taking care of my body.

 In 2002, I had my first birth.
 This birth was by far the longest.
 My husband and I went to the hospital at 3cm, nervous and excited with mild contractions.
 These surges became quite difficult for me to handle at 6cm.
 I became scared and with constant pressure from my nurse about the epidural, I finally got it.
 Once this happened, my labor stalled.
 My wonderful husband, kept a watchful eye on me but with me lying in a bed doing nothing for hours and hours, his poor body demanded sleep and food, leaving me alone and feeling abandoned.
 He needed a break and if I would have had a Doula, it would have made this experience a more positive one for both of us.
 I went to the hospital at 8am and by 1am I had a healthy, sleepy baby boy.
 My new birth was full of curiosity for more knowledge in natural labor.
 I started studying births in preparation for my next birth.
 I researched, read and watched videos.
 With my second born, I was intent to have him naturally and hire a Doula.
 I was patient at home during the start of my contractions.
 Once I knew those rushes were coming quickly, and furiously, I had my doula meet us at the hospital.
 I was checked at 7cm and then off to the tub I went.
 I wish I could tell you that my Doula was a huge help, but unfortunately not all Doulas are like me.
 I pushed for 2 hours and he would not descend.
 I finally agreed to an epidural to help stall the labor and let all my insides relax a bit.
 After this I pushed for 2 more hours it seemed.
 We lost my son's heartbeat a couple of times.
 The doctor was very concerned and I was then rushed to surgery.
 I had a healthy vigorous baby boy via C-section.
 He was alert and nursed right away.
 This new birth empowered me to seek even more information and the understanding of how the body actually works through the natural process.
 It also gave me the understanding that the medical obstetrics has a place in saving the lives of the baby and mothers.
 It also inspired me to look into becoming a birth doula.
-Ready with even more knowledge and now VBACbound, I was prepared to have a new birth once I found out I was pregnant again.
+Ready with even more knowledge and now VBAC bound, I was prepared to have a new birth once I found out I was pregnant again.
 The day I went into labor with my daughter, I regretted not having a birth doula for my VBAC.
 But how could I pay another stranger and put my trust in her when my first experience was not positive?
 Like a said, not all Doulas are like me.
 I went into labor and labored perfectly until fear got the best of me.
-This was where a Doula would have helped ground me, apply pressure and comfort me the way no other person would have.
-Not even my midwife was comforting to me.
-She was there to medically make sure this VBAC was safe.
-No trained person was there for all the emotional changes one goes through during labor, let alone a VBAC.
-My DONA Birth Doula training has now provided me with knowledge and understanding of how a woman's body processes labor.
-I had my new birth and a healthy vibrant baby girl via VBAC.
-Woo Hoo!
-If I was interested after my second born in becoming a Doula, well now with my Doula Training and after 3 very different births, my thirst for becoming an awesome Birth Doula was on fire.
-I am proud to say with the support of my amazing husband, who has seen my growth and supportive children; I have followed the path that God intended me to have.
+This was where a Doula would have helped ground me, applying pressure and encouraging me that things were going well, educating and comforting me the way no other person would have.
+We had our beautiful and healthy baby girl which I was able to pull up into the world.